Have you created your bucket list?

 Visit the 59 national parks in the United States.

 The national parks in the U.S. are identified as such because of their natural beauty, unique geological features, unusual ecosystems, and recreational opportunities.
-I’ve been to ten of them so far, but I definitely want to visit many more.
-Here’s a list of all of the national parks.
+Here's a list of all of the national parks.

 National parks are also home to some of the most stunning landscapes like The Redwood National Park in California which has the tallest trees on Earth and the 2,000+ natural stone arches at Arches National Park in Utah.